Updated October 17, 2021

 Colds, flu, and Coronavirus all spread more easily indoors during the colder weather.

 We tend to gather in more crowded spaces or have smaller more intimate gatherings, like dinner parties with friends or family.

 Unfortunately, these events can sometimes put us at more risk of getting sick.

 Pregnancy causes our immune system to be suppressed which is why pregnant women tend to get more colds.

 We can prevent the flu with a vaccine.
 It is generally safe for pregnant women to get the vaccine but talk to your provider about your specific health history.

-The best things to do to avoid getting a cold, flu, or COVID-19 is to wear a mask when you go out, wash your hands with soap and water frequently, stay away from people who are sick, stay home on your comfy couch, and shop online as much as you can.
+The best things to do to avoid getting a cold, flu, or COVID-19 is to get your flu and COVID vaccination, wear a mask when you go out, wash your hands with soap and water frequently, stay away from people who are sick, stay home on your comfy couch, and shop online as much as you can.

 For the very latest updates on the new coronavirus and pregnancy visit the CDC: